Doubleneck/Jetta/documentation/instructions.md

 \
 \
 \
 When you finally get your own user, you reach main page where you have already references or not have any.
-You can go to add a new reference, create bibtex file or logout.\
+You can go to add a new reference, download a BibTex file or logout.\
 \
 ![](./pictures/Main_page.png)\
 \
 \
 \
 If you pressed add a new reference button, you reach page where you can make a new reference.
-You can just add author, title, bib category, bib citekey, year and doi to text boxes.\
+You can just add author, title, bib category, bib citekey, year and doi to text boxes.
+You must fill bib-category either book, article, phdthesisi or misc type and if you leave bib-citekey blank.
+It autogenerates you citekey so don't worry\
 \
 ![](./pictures/New_reference.png)\
 \